So you think you want to be a professional event planner?

 In addition to clients, remember to use the same respect in the way you treat everyone at the event, from the person emptying garbage cans to the CEO.
 They all play a role in your success.

-This especially applies to how you interact with your on-site vendors.
+Strong relationships especially apply to how you interact with your on-site vendors.
 If they respect you and feel they are part of your team, they will try their best to give your guests an event to remember.

-That said, it’s also important that you learn how to kindly say "no" to a client.
+That said, it’s also important that you learn how to say "no" to a client kindly.
 If a client requests something that you know is not going to work, it’s better to have the courage to impart your expertise and steer them away from that idea, rather than going along with the idea and failing.

 Building strong, positive relationships with all those you interact with as you go through the event planning process is important.
 You never know whose help you may need in the future.